alexhkurz/mathematics-for-philosophers/README.md

 ### basics

-After cloning this repo, and installing jupyter-book
+After cloning this repo, and installing jupyter-book run from the command line `jupyter-book build .` or `jb build .` The book can now be opened in a browser by opening the file `_build/html/index.html`.
+On a mac, simply run `open _build/html/index.html`.
+To summarize

 ```
-jupyter-book build .
+jb build . ; open _build/html/index.html
 ```

-The book can now be opened in a browser by opening the file `_build/html/index.html`.
-On a mac, simply run `open _build/html/index.html`.

 ### publishing

 (There is sth missing here.)
 After installing `ghp-import` with `pip install ghp-import` publish the book by running

 ```
 ghp-import -n -p -f _build/html